Reasoning Parser#

 ==== Reasoning ====

-I need to calculate the sum of 1 and 3.
+Next, I perform the addition of 1 and 3.

 ==== Text ====